Smart Fiberglass Solutions Contact Us Now

 What fabric is the most heat resistant?

-Ceramic fiber fabric is considered the most heat-resistant fabric available in flexible textile form.
-It can withstand continuous temperatures above 1260°C and is widely used in furnaces, metallurgy, and aerospace thermal protection.
+Ceramic fiber fabric is generally considered the most heat-resistant flexible fabric.
+It can withstand continuous temperatures above 1260°C in many extreme-temperature applications and is widely used in furnaces, metallurgy, and aerospace thermal protection.

 What fabric can withstand temperatures over 1000°C?